Edman History, Family Crest & Coats of Arms

 - Leland M. Edman, American Republican politician, Delegate to Republican National Convention from California, 1964

-- Julia Woodson Edman, American Democrat politician, Alternate Delegate to Democratic National Convention from Missouri, 1948
+- Julia Woodson Edman, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Missouri, 1948

-- Joseph R. Edman, American Democrat politician, First Selectman of Plainville, Connecticut, 1957
+- Joseph R. Edman, American Democratic Party politician, First Selectman of Plainville, Connecticut, 1957

 - Tore Edman (1904-1995), Swedish gold medalist ski jumper at the 1927 World Championships

 - Phil Edman (b.
 1970), Australian politician, Member of the Western Australian Legislative Council for South Metropolitan Region (2009-2017)

 - Pehr Victor Edman (1916-1977), Swedish biochemist who developed the Edman degradation, a method for sequencing proteins

 - Niclas Edman (b.
 1991), Swedish ice hockey player

 - Jonas Edman (1967-2000), Swedish gold medalist rifle shooter at the 2000 Summer Olympics

 - Johan Edman (1875-1927), Swedish gold medalist tug of war competitor who competed in the 1912 Summer Olympics